CHILD DEVELOPMENT (TURKISH) | |||||

 The students who have succeeded in this course; 1.
 Students shall develop critical thinking 2.
 Students shall analyze and critique historical developments 3.
 Students shall synthesize diverse kinds of information and to express ideas clearly and cogently.
 4. Students shall develop abilities to recognize and analyze historical problems 5.
 Students shall understand and critique the concept of civilization 6.
 Students shall understand why the first civilizations did emerge in the eastern part of the world. |

-Examining how civilization came into being and analyzing emergence of major world civilizations. |
+Examining how civilization came into being and analyzing emergence of major world civilizations.
+Teaching methods and techniques used in the course are: technology-supported education, reading and individual study. |

 Week | Subject | Related Preparation | |